Some initial tips for understanding and interpreting your data

 The rate & demand view aggregates the forward-looking data from the listings you see in the supply view.
 The data is broken down into charts to demonstrate numbers and trends in ADR and occupancy for example, and allow you to compare your performance against the market or certain competitors.

-Average Nightly Rate (or ADR) displays the average listing price on each given date for both the market and your listings
+Average Nightly Rate (or ADR) displays the average listing price on each given date for both the market and your listings.
+PLEASE NOTE - unlike the other platforms, Booking rates are all inclusive of fees, and therefore should be compared in isolation.

-Pick Up indicates the number of market listings made unavailable (booked/blocked) in the last 7 days
+Pick Up indicates the number of market listings made unavailable (booked/blocked) in the last 7 days.
+If there are recent cancellations or added inventory, this will count Pick Up in the opposite direction, therefore lowering it overall.

-The Filter Sidebar contains a range of filters including bedroom number, platform, zipcode and date for you to manipulate all of the data displayed on your market overview
+The Filter Panel contains a range of filters (Property Manager, Bedrooms, Zipcode, Calendar Dates, etc) for you to manipulate the data displayed on your market overview.
+Don’t forget to hit APPLY FILTERS after your selections!

-Rate & Demand - Bedroom View 📉 (click to view full article)
+Rate & Demand - Bedroom Comparison📉 (click to view full article)

-The bedroom view of your rate & demand dashboard shows exactly the same data as the market overview, but each of the charts breaks the data down by bedroom number.
-For each date you get a data point for listings of each bedroom number.
-See average nightly rate below for example.
+The bedroom comparison of your rate & demand dashboard shows exactly the same data as the market overview, but each of the charts breaks the data down by bedroom count for the (filterable) market.
+For each date you get a data point for listings of each bedroom count.
+See average nightly occupancy below for example.

 Calendar - Rates 📅 (click to view full article)

-The rates tab of the calendar gives you a day by day visualisation of your average price and your difference to the market.
+The rates tab of the calendar gives you a day by day visualisation of your average price and your difference to the (filterable) market.
 Occupancy is percentage market unavailability for that day.
 All data is the same data used in the rate and demand charts.
-Again, filter can be applied on the sidebar.

 You will also notice a blue icon in the bottom right of Sep 1st - this indicates an event in your market that is significantly impacting rate or demand - clicking it will give you more information.